Skip to content

 ' read a sequence of integers from the keyboard

-' as soon as one is incorrect, an event is emitted
+' as soon as one is wrong, we issue an evt

 Try